apache/arrow/docs/source/developers/cpp/emscripten.rst

 .. code:: shell

    # install Pyodide build tools.
-   # e.g. for version 0.24 of Pyodide:
+   # e.g., for version 0.26 of Pyodide, pyodide-build 0.26 and later work
-   pip install pyodide-build==0.24
+   pip install "pyodide-build>=0.26"

 Then build with the ``ninja-release-emscripten`` CMake preset, like below: